Óbidos, Portugal: Literature

-Obidos is also famous for its bookstores.
+Óbidos is also famous for its bookstores.
 There are 14 bookstores, one of which is in a church, another one, the Livraria do Mercado Biológico, sells fish as well as books.

-In 2013, the town administration of Óbidos developped a municipal literature programme which included the creation of an international literary festival.
+In 2013, the town administration of Óbidos developed a municipal literature programme which included the creation of an international literary festival.
 Since its first edition in 2015, the Fólio (Festival Literário Internacional de Óbidos) takes places every year in October.

-In 2015, the UNESCO recognized Óbidos as City of Literature.
+In 2015, the UNESCO recognized Óbidos as the City of Literature.

+Tourism

+Óbidos attracts a large number of visitors during the summer season, particularly during the renowned Óbidos Medieval Fair, which takes place each year in July, and during the International Chocolate Festival, held in early March.